jackdoe/programming-for-kids/week-028.md

 cpu(instruction_pointer, instruction_store, r0, r1, memory)
 ```

-Save a program as 'name.prog' and run it a `python3 interpreter.py name.prog`, then press enter for each step of the execution.
+Save a program as 'name.prg' and run it a `python3 interpreter.py name.prg`, then press enter for each step of the execution.

 For example: